 Southwest Bus Rapid Transit (BRT) project

-At the April 20, 2016 Standing Policy Committee on Transportation and Transit, a number questions were asked by Calgarians about the Bus Rapid Transit (BRT) program.
-The City is working on detailed responses to the questions, and will provide answers to all of the questions at the July 20, 2016 meeting.
+At the April 20, 2016 Standing Policy Committee on Transportation and Transit (SPC on T&T), a number questions were asked by Calgarians about the Southwest Bus Rapid Transit (BRT) project.
+The City has developed detailed responses to the 62 questions asked in a document called Southwest BRT Response to Public Questions, and will present the responses at the July 20, 2016, SPC on T&T.

 The Southwest BRT project is one of four additions to The City’s primary transit network.
 The four new projects will fill important gaps in the existing transit network, and provide Calgarians with fast, reliable connections to major destinations.